isb-cgc/NextGenETL/Targetome/README.md

         make init

 4. Export the flattened Targetome data to TSV files.
+The exported TSV files, located in the "export" directory, can now be used in the Targetome ETL pipeline.

         make export

-The exported TSV files, located in the "export" directory, can now be used in the Targetome ETL pipeline.
+5. Upload the exported TSV files to cloud storage, e.g., gs://next-gen-etl-scratch/jhp/etl/targetome-2020-07, changing the date of the folder accordingly (original should have been 2021-07).

+6. Update the Targetome ETL config file to reflect the file and directory names in step 5.
+The latest config file is located in gs://next-gen-etl-archives/live-job-jhp/.
+Download the config file to the ~/config directory of your VM.

+7. Once these manual steps have been completed, the ETL pipeline can proceed as usual by running the scripts/run-targetome.sh script in the NextGenETL repo.